How to Keep Your Water Kefir Grains Alive and Healthy

 #3 The Second Ferment is When the Fizz Happens

-The fizz comes when the flip top green bottle is fully sealed.
+Carbonation builds when the swivel top bottle is fully sealed.
 CO2 builds up as the grains eat the sugars and this creates the fizz.
 Always do the second ferment, even if you are questioning if the fermentation is working or not.
 The first ferment doesn’t produce fizz.

 We suggest using pineapple juice for your second ferment on your first few attempts.
 Water kefir loves the sugars in pineapple juice and it makes a very fizzy drink.

 We strongly suggest that once your grains are acclimatized, you don’t use pineapple juice in your second ferment because it makes the drink too fizzy and opening the flip top bottle after the second ferment is too unpredictable.

 Keep the first and second ferment consistently warm, don’t change your variables and always do a second ferment.

 Putting grains into dormancy: The beauty of water kefir is that you can stop and start at any time.
 The best way to put your grains into dormancy is to put them into plain water in your first ferment jar in the fridge.
 That way they will get good and hungry and will be raring to produce when you are ready to start again.
 They can sit in the fridge for up to three months.

 Size really doesn’t matter: Kefir grains can grow to be quite large, however that does not mean that they are better.
 In fact, when the grains are smaller, there is more surface area involved which can produce a better kefir (they also tend to multiply more when they’re a smaller size).